- Contact Us

 You could also go Fedex.com to determine transit times.
 Put in our zipcode for where its coming from (43064) and enter your shipping zipcode destination.

-We currently have Distributors in Australia, Brazil, Canada and Europe.
+We currently have Distributors in Australia, Brazil and Canada.

 For Australia orders –